About

 The AI-aware practitioner.
 If you’re an engineer, ML researcher, or technical PM working in or adjacent to AI, Turing Wire is built for your daily rhythm.
 You follow lab releases because they change what you can build.
 You scan arXiv selectively but can’t read 30 abstracts a day.
 You care about whether TSMC’s yield issues will affect GPU availability in Q3.
 You want signal, not volume.

-The three feeds serve three distinct needs:
+The feeds and tools serve distinct needs:

-- Research — Paper summaries structured for practitioners: problem, method, results, and why it matters for what you’re building.
+• Research — Paper summaries structured for practitioners: problem, method, results, and why it matters for what you’re building.
 Covers arXiv, Nature Machine Intelligence, JMLR, and major conference proceedings.
 Each summary links directly to the original and, where available, to the arXiv abstract.

-- AIStocks — Semiconductor supply, hyperscaler capex, and enterprise AI deployment health — framed as ecosystem signals, not trading tips.
+• AIStocks — Semiconductor supply, hyperscaler capex, and enterprise AI deployment health — framed as ecosystem signals, not trading tips.
 When NVDA earnings disappoint or TSMC cuts guidance, it tells you something about where the compute supply chain is heading.

 What it isn’t